The 12 best eyeshadow primers that'll ensure your eye makeup goes the distance

 How we tested the best eyeshadow primers

-To put each of the best eyeshadow primers that made this list through their paces, I tested each for at least a whole day and evening with both cream and powder shadows.
-I have a combination of quite small eyes (which are moving closer towards becoming hooded the older I get) and oily lids, meaning that getting eyeshadows to stay where I put them isn’t entirely easy.
+To put each of the best eyeshadow primers on this list through their paces, I tested each one for at least a whole day and evening, using them with both cream and powder shadows.
+I have a combination of quite small eyes (which are moving closer towards becoming hooded the older I get) and oily lids, meaning that getting eyeshadows to stay where I put them isn’t that easy a job.

-All of the eyeshadow primers that made my top ten passed the test though, meaning that by the time I reached for my best makeup remover at the end of the day my eye makeup was still intact, rather than living a new life anywhere between my eyebrows and the apples of my cheeks.
-My reviews for each are a reflection of:
+All of the eyeshadow primers that made my top 10 passed the test, though, meaning that by the time I reached for my best makeup remover at the end of the day my eye makeup was still intact, rather than living a new life anywhere between my eyebrows and the apples of my cheeks.
+My reviews for each are a reflection of the following factors.

 • How well they held my eyeshadow in place